Mingowzm/RLHF/README.md

 Run python test.py to visualize the agent you trained.

-An example trained agent is provided in the example directory.
+An example trained agent is provided in the example_weight directory.